andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 {{ m.divider() }}

-The most significant mental hurdle was not comfort with our own bodies (that was just the start) but comfort with *others* seeing our bodies.
+Each member of the cast has dealt with their own body image challenges, however large or small, before arriving at our present level of comfort.
+But comfort with our own bodies is just the start.
+The most significant mental hurdle is comfort with *others* seeing our bodies.
 Comfort with their gaze.
 Comfort with their judgement.
+Because of our individual body image
-Because of society's varying body image expectations based on age, gender, race, or sexual orientation that was an easier journey for some than others.
+_______, combined with society's varying expectations based on age, gender, race, or sexual orientation, this has been an easier **journey** for some than others.

-The performers active in the North Carolina dance scene (which was most of the dancers) were further confronted with the anxiety of performing nude in front of colleagues, collaborators, community leaders, mentors, teachers, or students (an anxiety I avoided because I emphatically told my coworkers not to come).
+The performers who are active in the North Carolina dance scene (most of the cast) are further confronted with the anxiety of performing nude in front of colleagues, collaborators, community leaders, mentors, teachers, or students (an anxiety I avoided because I emphatically told my coworkers not to come).
 When I chatted with Dana about this aspect she relayed that it "was a question of